 - Select Reset Camera in the main menu - The prompt Reset camera to basic settings? appears. - Confirm or reject the reset to factory settings (Yes) / (No) - Selecting No will cancel the reset and the display will return to the main menu.
-Confirming with Yes will trigger additional prompts regarding the settings you can opt to keep. - Confirm or reject keeping the user profiles (Yes) / (No) - Confirm or reject keeping the WLAN settings (confirm Tes) / (reject To) - Confirm or reject keeping the image numbering (Yes) / (No) - The camera will be reset.
+Confirming with Yes will trigger additional prompts regarding the settings you can opt to keep. - Confirm or reject keeping the user profiles (Yes) / (No) - Confirm or reject keeping the WLAN settings (confirm Yee) / (reject No) - Confirm or reject keeping the image numbering (Yes) / (No) - The camera will be reset.

 - Date & time, as well as the preferred language will have to be set up again after a reset.
-Relevant prompts will appear on screen. - You reset the image file numbering separately via the menu item [mege Numbering] (see p.
-107)
+Relevant prompts will appear on screen. - The image file numbering can also be reset separately via the menu item Image Numbering (see p.
+115).